NGI The Weekly Gas Market Report

-A former auditor for the Department of Interior's (DOI) Minerals Management Service (MMS) Wednesday told a House committee that audits of oil and natural gas companies began to be deemphasized beginning in 2000, and enforcement of lease terms and regulations "seemed to become less important."
+A former auditor for the Department of Interior’s (DOI) Minerals Management Service (MMS) last week told a House committee that audits of oil and natural gas companies were deemphasized beginning in 2000, and enforcement of lease terms and regulations “seemed to become less important.”

-Bobby L. Maxwell testified before the House Committee on Natural Resources, which held its second in a series of hearings on ongoing management issues at the Interior Department (see Daily GPI, Feb.
-28).
+Bobby L. Maxwell testified before the House Committee on Natural Resources, which held the second in a series of hearings on ongoing management issues at the Interior Department (see NGI, March 5).
 The oversight hearings are focused on MMS management issues exposed in recent investigations by the Inspector General and the General Accountability Office, including audit, compliance, royalty-in-kind (RIK) and state and tribal issues.

-Maxwell gained notoriety after claiming he was fired after top DOI officials allegedly ordered him to stop pursuing Kerr-McGee Corp. for $12 million in back royalty payments (see Daily GPI, July 5, 2006).
-The DOI disputes Maxwell's claims (see Daily GPI, Sept.
+Maxwell, who said he spent nearly 30 years as a government employee in various capacities, gained notoriety last year after claiming he was fired after top DOI officials allegedly ordered him to stop pursuing Kerr-McGee Corp. for $12 million in back royalty payments, a claim DOI disputes (see NGI, Sept.
 25, 2006).
-He told the committee that "around the year 2000, MMS began to change."
-Instead of professional audits, he said MMS advocated "compliance reviews" instead.
+He told legislators last week that the MMS began to change its attitude toward oil and gas companies “around the year 2000.”
+Instead of professional audits, he said MMS began to advocate “compliance reviews.”